D. Glass Associates, Inc.

 Member, Board of Directors, Massachusetts Medical Device Industry Council (MassMEDIC), May 1997 to April 2001.

-Member, Editorial Board, International Journal of Phytoremediation, June 1998 to present.
+Member, Editorial Board, International Journal of Phytoremediation, June 1998 to December 2008.

-Member, Editorial Board, Journal of Soils and Sediments, January 2001 to present.
+Member, Editorial Board, Journal of Soils and Sediments, January 2001 to December 2007.

 Individual Member, Applied Biotreatment Association, 1990 to 1992.
 Corporate Member, Environmental Business Council, March 1991 to March 1992; January 1993 to March 1994.